-The first mistake I have noticed many app developers making, is that they don’t consider the users who look for apps in our Marketplace.
-This leads them to applying very little effort into their own app’s landing page.
-For us, it’s important that an app maintains a presentation style that is not only consistent with Pipedrive’s own design, but also with the rest of the apps in the Marketplace.
+The first mistake I have noticed many app developers making is that they don’t consider the users who look for apps in our Marketplace.
+This leads them to applying very little effort to their own app’s landing page.
+For us, it’s important that an app maintains a presentation style that is not only consistent with Pipedrive’s own design but also with the rest of the apps in the Marketplace.
 A quick solution is to simply check out some of the other apps within the Marketplace to compare.

 Marketplace Landing Page

 To help new apps stand out, we advise them to utilize all of the options available via the Marketplace Manager to enhance their landing page.
 Options include adding customized text, links, images as well as a youtube video.
 All of these aspects together can greatly improve how your app looks for new users — an app that is nicely presented (clearly showing the capabilities and potential via images and video) is much more likely to gain the trust of new users.

 We have a few minimum requirements to have your app listed (at least one image, certain required fields, etc), but if an app is sent to us for reviewal with minimal effort placing into its landing page, it may be rejected on this fact alone.
 As the Marketplace is operated by Pipedrive, the quality of the apps located within also reflect back on our product — this is why we maintain a seriousness for aesthetics and presentation.
 We expect that once a user lands on an app page, they will quickly and easily be able to understand what the app does, and shouldn’t view the aesthetics of the app as a question of its authenticity.

 Part.
 2 — An App’s Purpose is Easily Understood